diyessi/explications/content/articles/srt1.md

 .70 | 0 | 0 101 100 110 011 001 100 110 011 010 000 000 000
 .99 | 0 | 0 111 111 111 111 111 111 111 111 110 000 000 000
 ```

-Next,
+---

 ```
        ARS 13                                                          MISRT1021
 ```
-The fraction had been shifted left by 10, and is now shifted right by 13, which shifts the previous fraction right by 3, possibly complemented.
+The fraction had been shifted left by 10, and is now shifted right by 13, shifting the possibly complemented previous fraction right by 3:
 ```
  x  | S | QP | CHAR     | FRACTION
     | 0 | 00 | 00000000 | 000 c8 1 (c8 ?
 (2^23-1)-F[2-23] : F[2-23])